mojaloop/pisp-project/docker-local/README.md

 * cd to the postman folder

-* Use this to run all the scripts
+* Use this convenience script to run all the setup scripts and forgo having to run the setup scripts individually.

 ```
 sh scripts/setupDockerCompose-FullSetup.sh